idaholab/TMAP8/doc/content/verification_and_validation/val-2a.md

 ## Results

-[val-2a_comparison_TMAP7] and [val-2a_comparison_TMAP4] shows the comparison of the TMAP8 calculation and the experimental data.
-There is reasonable agreement between the TMAP predictions and the experimental data with a root mean square percentage error of RMSPE =  %.
+[val-2a_comparison_TMAP4] and [val-2a_comparison_TMAP7] shows the comparison of the TMAP8 calculation and the experimental data.
+There is reasonable agreement between the TMAP predictions and the experimental data with the root mean square percentage error of RMSPE = 29.91 % and RMSPE = 61.17 %, respectively.
 Note that the agreement could be improved by adjusting the model parameters.
 It is also possible to perform this optimization with [MOOSE's stochastic tools module](https://mooseframework.inl.gov/modules/stochastic_tools/index.html).

-### Comparison based on data from TMAP7
+### Comparison based on data from TMAP4

 !media comparison_val-2a.py
        image_name=val-2a_comparison_TMAP4.png
        style=width:50%;margin-bottom:2%;margin-left:auto;margin-right:auto
        id=val-2a_comparison_TMAP4
-       caption=Comparison of TMAP8 calculation with the experimental data on left, right, and both sides with unit of atom/m$^2$/s
+       caption=Comparison of TMAP8 calculation with the experimental data on right side with unit of atom/m$^2$/s

 ### Comparison based on data from TMAP7